DreymaR/BigBagKbdTrix/README.md

 	- Make it smoother so it doesn't glitch/flicker.
 	- DONE: Make the icons smaller.
 	- Implement a sort of a 'Under construction' message for the Mac platform.
-- Add a smaller 'Platforms' menu to every platform-box.
-- Replace image links with local ones.
+		- Link to the MKBorregaard topic there.
 - Better alignment of images and text around them.
 - Change font to 'Open Sans' for easier-on-the-eyes reading?
 - Additional padding at the bottom of 'code' blocks.